Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-according to the Constitution, questioning the relative problems.
-However, at
+theme of interpretation according to the Constitution, questioning the relative

-judges and that invites the judge to do it alone, preferring an intermediate
+power of the judges and that invites the judge to do it alone, preferring an

-position.
-An excursus deals with the evolution of the canon of interpretation
+intermediate position.
+An excursus deals with the evolution of the canon of

-according to the Constitution in constitutional jurisprudence, taking up the
+interpretation according to the Constitution in constitutional jurisprudence,

 ANTONIO RUGGERI